 Christmas also makes for a great time to make eco-friendly and conscious choices.
 And to start a conversation about what we might also need to give back to the planet, how to reduce waste, and how to protect it for future generations.

 We can all do our bit to avoid new “virgin plastic” production.
-Thus for an easy zero-waste choice for the ubiquitous Christmas tree centerpiece, choose the eco-friendly type provided by nature.
+Thus, choose the eco-friendly type provided by nature for an easy, zero-waste choice for the ubiquitous Christmas tree centerpiece.

-Even better and more fitting of a zero-waste Christmas, with the advent of the internet, you now can even rent a Christmas tree.
-A slew of companies now offers to deliver a living tree to your specification, rent it to you over the period, and pick it up at the end of the season.
-A quick google search should tell you if you have a Christmas tree rental service close to you.
+Even better and more fitting of a zero-waste Christmas, with the advent of the internet, you can even rent a Christmas tree.
+A slew of companies now offer to deliver a living tree to your specifications, rent it to you over the period, and pick it up at the end of the season.
+A quick Google search should tell you if you have a sustainable Christmas tree rental service close to you.

 Most Christmas trees are grown specifically for this purpose.
 All they take is the sun, water, and care throughout the year to provide the authentic Christmas tree experience.
 Further, once real trees have finished taking pride in place amongst our Christmas celebrations, we can easily recycle them.
 Natural trees, unlike their plastic counterparts, biodegrade naturally.

-To make the best choice for the environment, buy a locally produced tree, reducing the carbon footprint required in getting it to you.
+To make the best choice for the environment, buy a locally grown tree, reducing the carbon footprint required in getting it to you.

 If you’re in the UK, choose sustainably grown trees certified by the Forest Stewardship Council (FSC).